jcatanop/pattern/README.md

-# Pattern
+# PII-rs

-Pattern is a Rust library that implements pattern matching tools to detect PII (Personally Identifiable Information).
+This is a Rust library that implements pattern matching tools to detect PII (Personally Identifiable Information).

 This crate is a work in progress and is not ready for production use.